NatashaMikhaltsova/React_IT_Academy/planner/README.md

 # Planner app

-A Simple Planner app built with React.js
+A Simple Planner app built with React.js.\
+The user can use the planner (month / day) to add, edit or delete events.
+The home page contains menu icons, the day's weather and a news feed.

 ## Version